Before taking on a 4WD adventure off the beaten track, these car checks from NRMA roadside patrols are a must.

 8. Check essentials and plan your route before you go

-The final step to get you ready for your road trip is to plan your route with the appropriate map and checking the weather forecast, packing the essentials – such as water and first aid -- and getting your music playlist ready, of course.
+The final step to prepare for your trip is to plan your route using appropriate maps, checking the weather forecast, and packing essentials such as water and a first aid kit.
+Ensure that the tracks you plan to take are suitable for your vehicle’s capabilities.
+And of course, don’t forget to get your music playlist ready!

 9. Make sure you have the right coverage